sungnga/practice/web-dev/README.md

 - We'll style our success flash partial using Bootstrap5 and display the flash partial at the top of the page
 - In views/partials folder, create a file called flash.ejs
 - In flash.ejs file:
-  - Style the success partial using Bootstrap5 alert
+  - Render the success flash message and style the message using Bootstrap5
   - Add conditional to only display when success key exists and it's not empty
   ```html
   <% if(success && success.length) { %>